dhamerkhalil/java-test-rayn/README.md

 In order to perform the test, please *fork the project and give us access to this repository with your modifications.

 To make the project, please notify by mail the following people:
-1. remi.gelibert@akt.io
+* Rémi GELIBERT : remi.gelibert@akt.io
-2. alexis.segura@akt.io
+* Alexis SEGURA : alexis.segura@akt.io
-3. dorian.henault@akt.io
+* Dorian HENAULT : dorian.henault@akt.io
-4. damien.lenci@akt.io
+* Damien LENCI : damien.lenci@akt.io

 ---